 Are you looking to become a private carer or personal assistant, but not sure where to start?
 How can you work towards an exciting new career in this field?

 Caring for and helping the elderly and people who are less independent than they used to be can be a very rewarding job.
 Many private home carers and personal assistants say that helping to support their clients and building relationships with them, makes their job very rewarding and satisfying.

-The main attributes needed by a carer or personal assistant are being a ‘people person’ and having the desire to help others.
-The main role of a home carer or personal assistant is to provide support for your client, to help them in their daily lives, and to assist them in staying as independent as possible.
-A private carer or personal assistant is not just for elderly people – you could be working with children, people with disabilities or people with learning difficulties.
+The main attributes needed by a carer or personal assistant are being a ‘people person’.
+And also, having the desire to help others.
+The main role of a home carer or personal assistant is to provide support for your client.
+Also to help them in their daily lives.
+And to assist them in staying as independent as possible.
+A private carer or personal assistant is not just for elderly people.
+You could be working with children, people with disabilities, or people with learning difficulties.
 Normal duties could include: